Issued at 6:55 AM

 Rainfall data has been used to predict the likelihood of bacterial contamination at Sydney's ocean beaches.

 Hover over maps for council updates, the latest weekly star ratings and annual Beach Suitability Grades.

 As a general precaution, swimming at Sydney's oceans beaches should be avoided for up to one day after heavy rainfall or for as long as stormwater is present.
 The most obvious signs of stormwater pollution are water discolouration as well as debris in the water and on the tide line.

-Swell – Southerly 1.5 to 2 metres, increasing to 2.5 to 3 metres during the morning.
+Swell – Southerly around 1 metre, increasing to 1.5 to 2 metres later in the evening.

 Report pollution 131 555Twitter @BeachwatchNSWWeb environment.nsw.gov.au/beach